CESSProject/doc-v2/ref/AI/CESS-De-Data-Infra-4-AI.md

-### CESS Network: The Future of Decentralized Data Infrastructure for the AI-Driven World

 #### Overview

 As AI continues to drive innovation across industries, the demand for efficient, scalable, and secure data infrastructure has reached unprecedented levels.
 Data is the lifeblood of AI — it fuels machine learning models, drives predictive analytics, and powers intelligent decision-making systems.
 However, traditional centralized cloud systems and legacy consensus protocols are becoming increasingly inadequate to support the growing data needs of AI applications.
 These centralized systems suffer from slow data retrieval speeds, high costs, data privacy concerns, and lack of scalability.